arexbold/TripleBondChallenge/README.md

 - You are not allowed to fight these mons to see their moves.
 You can only catch.
 (Move scouting is part of a mid-run reward.
 See Bug Catching Contest.)
 - You must have your party of 3 before you fight the rival.
 No more, no less.
 - You are not allowed to fish for any Pokemon that are after the first Rival fight.
 Only spot you can fish for a Pokemon to use is New Bark Town.
+- After you beat the Rival, you can catch one mon from Route 31, Dark Cave, Ruins of Alph, and Route 32.
+These are to help you further fine tune your team.
+  - Remember: You can only take 3 to battle.
+I recommend catching everything and then forming a team before fighting the other trainers before Sprout Tower.

+### Important features you need to know:
+- Press Select to cycle the tracker view between your Pokemon in party.
+  - This helps with making quick decisions in battle for switching.
+  - It also helps if multiple mons learn moves in battle so you can see their stats.
+- Press R to Fast Travel to anywhere you've been.
+Please only use after you beat the first rival fight.

 ### Early Run Rewards
 - You're allowed to use the TM 70 and catch 1 of the 2 Pokemon from the Sprout Tower after you beat it.
 Last chance for a new Pokemon.